ChainSafe/web3.js-plugin-chainlink/README.md

 ![Node Version](https://img.shields.io/badge/node-14.x-green)
 [![NPM Package][npm-image]][npm-url]

-This is a Chainlink plugin implementation for [web3.js](https://github.com/web3/web3.js).
+This is a Chainlink plugin implementation for version `4.x` of [web3.js](https://github.com/web3/web3.js).

 ###### Get it from the NPM Registry